nmysthe

 without fuel the fire is thus gone

 Distinguished Western scholars say "nirvâna" means "to blow out".
 They base this on the Sanskrit "nir" as "out" + "vâna" as coming from "vâ", meaning "to blow".
 The word would suggest the act of extinguishing, extinction or unbinding.
 This is the image of blowing out the flame of a butter lamp.
+Here the action ending the fire comes from without, implying the agent is separate from the flame.

-Another view is possible.
-In this, the flame is not blown out (as if one could cause an absolute state !).
-As an outer offering to the Buddha, fire-offerings should, once lit, never be disturbed, but venerated.
-To blow it out would be disrespectful towards the Buddha.
-Even in Vedic fire rituals this respect was pertinent.
-It prevailed in Ancient Egypt (cf. the lamp of the Morning Ritual left in the "holy of holies" to burn to its end).
-As one enters a clearing in the forest and moves in the open air, the flame, as it were exhausted, vanishes because there is no wood to make fire fueling the craving.
-The particle "ni" negates "vâna", meaning "weaving, sewing", closing up space with a network of causal threads.
+In general, as an outer offering to the Buddha, a fire-offering should, once lit, never be disturbed, but venerated.
+To blow it out would be disrespectful towards the ideal proposed by the Buddha.
+Even in Vedic fire rituals this respect for the continuity of the presence of the flame was pertinent.
+It prevailed in Ancient Egypt (cf. the lamp of the Morning Ritual left in the "holy of holies" to burn to its end), and is found in the everburning light near the Holy Host in Roman churches.
+As one enters a clearing in the forest, moving into open space, likewise the flame, as it were exhausted, vanishes because there is no wood to fuel the fire.
+The particle "ni" negates "vâna", meaning "weaving, sewing", closing up space with an intricate network of causal threads (dependent-arisings of suffering).
 This is negated : the causes of suffering are eliminated.
+Dependent-arisings of bliss remain.

 Without ignorance, one no longer weaves one's own misery !

 The fire (of ignorant craving) is extinguished because at some point the fuel is consumed and so no longer available.
 There is no ground (or cause) for the fire to be there again, and so it vanishes from sight.
 This end or cessation of the fire does not cause "nirvâna", as it would in the conventional, functional process, but dispells the hinderances in the face of ultimate truth.
 "Nirvâna" is supramundane, beyond anything worldly.
+Therefore non-conceptual & object of nondual prehension.

 The "fire" thus gone is not annihilated in the ontological sense.
 This would be like saying "nirvâna" does not exist, which is not the case.
 The flame has, by passing into space ("âkâśa"), just become invisible to ordinary sight, entering into a supramundane mode about which nothing can be said.
-Neither does "nirvâna" exist as an eternalized object "out there" (a Creator) or "in here" (an eternal soul) ...
+Neither does "nirvâna" exist as an eternalized object "out there" (like a Creator-God like Brahman) or does it exist somewhere "in here" (like an eternal soul or "âtman") ...

 Tibetan scholars take the Sanskrit "vâ" in "nirvâna" from the root "vrit", or "to pass beyond".
 So in Tibetan, "nirvâna" comes as "passed beyond sorrow" (Tib. "mya ngan las 'das pa"), i.e. the cessation of suffering.
+This is an excellent synthesis of both apophatic & katapathic meanings.
+"Nirvâna" is not some thing, neither is it nothing.

 What Nirvâna is Not.